DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-- Receive the videocalling for the Receiver in the background of the device (Check the package of agora.)
+- Local notifications: Show my own notifications in my application (Max)

+- Firebase: Send only the data (Check the docs)

 # Description